Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: Experimental Setup

 \subsection{Evaluation Metrics}

-We evaluated each LLM based on the number of correct answers across all 50 questions in our dataset (see \ref{questions}).
-A question was considered to be correctly answered if the resulting Cypher query returns the expected result from the Knowledge Graph.
-The correct result has been created manually in the data generation process.
+We evaluated each LLM based on the number of correct answers across all 50 questions (\autoref{questions}) in our dataset.
+For each question we fixed a ground-truth result set during benchmark construction.
+Assuming the KG is correct, a model is correct if its generated Cypher, executed verbatim on the same database snapshot, returns exactly the ground-truth set of results (order ignored).